-And now, through the new Brighter World International Electrification Initiative, North Carolina’s electric cooperatives are extending our gifts, and the cooperative way, to bring first-time access to electricity to people in the rural village of Laphía, Bolivia.
+Through the Brighter World Initiative, North Carolina’s electric cooperatives have extended their gifts, and the cooperative way, to bring first-time access to electricity to people in the rural village of Laphía, Bolivia.

-Thirteen linemen representing seven N.C. co-ops have volunteered to build five miles of power line infrastructure that will connect this central Bolivian village to the power grid.
-More than 68 buildings will be connected, including a school, bringing new opportunities and advantages to the 120 residents of the rural, agricultural community.
+In the spring of 2019, 13 volunteer linemen representing seven N.C. co-ops built five miles of power line infrastructure that connected this central Bolivian village to the power grid.
+More than 75 buildings were connected, including a school, bringing new opportunities and advantages to the 120 residents of the rural, agricultural community.

 At an elevation of 11,600 feet, the people of Laphía subsist by growing potatoes and flowers.
-Most live in modest homes of adobe brick and thatch roofs, and none have access to food refrigeration or the ability to use electric devices for household chores or to aid in their economic growth.
+Most live in modest homes of adobe brick and thatch roofs.
+Before the Brighter World Initiative, none had access to food refrigeration or the ability to use electric devices for household chores or to aid in their economic growth.

-According to village leaders, the promise of electricity will create new economic and educational opportunities and a stronger community, as young people will be able to stay in the village, rather than moving to the city.
-Connection to the grid will also provide indoor lighting for the school building, as well as extended access to a small computer lab.
+According to village leaders, access to electricity is creating new economic and educational opportunities and a stronger community, as young people will be able to stay in the village, rather than moving to the city.
+Connection to the grid is also providing overhead lighting for the school building, as well as extended access to a small computer lab.

 The project is a collaborative initiative supported by all 26 electric cooperatives in North Carolina.
-Seven co-ops in North Carolina will send volunteers to build the infrastructure in the spring of 2019.
-Those cooperatives are:
+Volunteers for the project represent:

 – Blue Ridge Energy, Lenoir